Trends for 2014 in Plastic Surgery

 Is Your Doctor a Plastic Surgeon?

 Due to the declining reimbursements in doctor’s payments from Medicare and insurance companies and the increased paperwork, many doctors are finding alternative ways to make money with their degree.

 This includes cash services that do not require third party payers like insurance company or Medicare.
 What I am talking about, of course, is cosmetic surgery.
 More dermatologists, family practice doctors, gynecologists, emergency room doctors, and dentists are performing plastic surgery.
 And if consumers don’t do their homework they very well unknowingly may be getting their breasts done by an ears specialist.
 Or, their their fat may be sucked out by a pediatrician.
 And yes, I have seen both.

 Thus, the trend of 2014 will include market erosion with unqualified doctors performing plastic surgery.
 And two, big business brainwashing consumers to seek experimental machines that may be unsafe and inefficient.

-The good news for the consumer is that the supply and demand curve will shift to draw down the average cost of plastic surgery procedures, even if they are performed by plastic surgeons because they will be forced to compete in the saturated and eroded market.
-Of course it is only good news, however, if you choose you surgeon wisely.
+The good news for the consumer is that the supply and demand curve will shift to draw down the average cost of plastic surgery procedures.
+All will be forced to compete in the saturated and eroded market.
+Of course it is only good news if you choose you surgeon wisely.